mshradtya/mb-patient-registration/README.md

 ## Challenges Faced

+- **Vite dependency optimization of PGlite**: By default, Vite attempts to optimize the PGlite package, which caused errors at runtime.
+This was resolved by explicitly excluding `@electric-sql/pglite` from Vite's dependency optimization using the `optimizeDeps.exclude` setting in `vite.config.ts`.

-- **Vite build configuration for workers**: Integrating the PGlite worker resulted in build issues due to Node-style imports.
+* **Vite build configuration for workers**: Integrating the PGlite worker resulted in build issues due to Node-style imports.
 This was resolved by using a `.js` module for the worker and setting `type: "module"` in the Vite configuration.

-- **TypeScript compatibility with PGliteWorker**: The standard instantiation of PGliteWorker did not expose the `.live` namespace in its type definition.
+* **TypeScript compatibility with PGliteWorker**: The standard instantiation of PGliteWorker did not expose the `.live` namespace in its type definition.
 This was addressed by using the `PGliteWorker.create()` static method, which correctly returns a typed instance.

 ## Build and Deployment